 Specifies a maximum permissible TTL value in seconds.
 For convenience, TTL-style time unit suffixes may be used to specify the maximum value.
+It also accepts ISO 8601 duration formats.

 When loading a zone file using a masterfile-format of text or raw, any record encountered with a TTL higher than max-zone-ttl will cause the zone to be rejected.

 This is useful in DNSSEC-signed zones because when rolling to a new DNSKEY, the old key needs to remain available until RRSIG records have expired from caches.
-The maxzone-ttl option guarantees that the largest TTL in the zone will be no higher than the set value.
+The max-zone-ttl option guarantees that the largest TTL in the zone will be no higher than the set value.